drongier/so_long/README.md

 - Try to move with the arrow keys and with WASD.
 - Check if the window closes when clicking the red cross on window's frame, same with Esc or Q.
 - Try to minimize the window and open it again.
+- Compile with -g3 -fsanitize=address to check segfault

 ## 🔖 Bibliographie